JamesNK/BookOfDotNetOSS/docs/nuget.md

 NuGet supports generating a separate symbol package containing debug PDB files along side the main package containing .NET assemblies.
 The idea of symbol packages is they are hosted on a symbol server and are only downloaded by a tool like Visual Studio on demand.

-Currently the main public host for symbols - [SymbolSource](http://www.symbolsource.org/) - does not support the portable PDBs created by modern .NET Class Libraries and symbol packages are not generally useful.
+Currently the main public host for symbols - [SymbolSource](http://www.symbolsource.org/) - does not support the portable PDBs created by SDK-style projects and symbol packages are not generally useful.

 **✔️ CONSIDER** embedding PDBs in the main NuGet package.